rafael135/FreedomNode/CONTRIBUTING.md

 - Test patterns used in the repo:
   - Use `Channel.CreateBounded<T>` to simulate in/out channels for workers.
   - Allocate buffers with `ArrayPool<byte>.Shared.Rent(...)` and ensure `Return(...)` in finally blocks.
+  - Note: `BlobStore.StoreAsync` now accepts `ReadOnlyMemory<byte>`; tests should pass ReadOnlyMemory where possible instead of creating intermediate arrays.
+  - Retrieve methods: use `RetrieveBytesAsync` for small blobs, `RetrieveToStreamAsync` or `RetrieveToBufferAsync` for larger blobs.
   - Compose binary messages by writing `FixedHeader` then payload; tests use ReadFromSpan/WriteToSpan helpers.

 ## Revisão de PR — checklist curto